 Our Bosnia IST is divided into to segments: the Travel Team and the Home Team.
 The Travel Team or those who prepare and travel to Bosnia serving as this ministry's hands and feet in Bosnia.
 The Home Team provides financial and prayer support for the trip, they make the sewing project gifts and decorated tote bags for the children, and donate other necessary supplies.
 Both teams are vitally needed!

 Travel Team members are people ages 16 to 86 who are physically and emotionally healthy, have a passion for helping children and love peace.
 To receive the Travel Team 2014 Packet (which will be available in early October 2013), or if you have any questions about serving on the Travel Team (or want to be put on the 2015 Interest List), please contact the Bosnia Ministry Coordinator Jason Reed.

 The Home Team is made up of individuals, families, congregations, youth groups, school classrooms, Sunday schools, confirmation classes, choirs, camps and more!
-The 2013 IST Home Team Guide will be available by early October with a complete list of things you can do on the Home Team.
+The 2014 IST Home Team Guide will be available in October with a complete list of things you can do on the Home Team.
 In the mean time, prayer and financial support are always needed and welcome!
 If you have questions or want to help, please contact our Home Team Captain Cliff Konnerth.